Adding alt text to your images if the first rule of image SEO and it’s also a key principle of web accessibility.

 The textual alternative should describe the appearance and function of the image on the page.
 People often forget to include the function of the image when they fill out alternative texts.
-Function is not really important for SEO, but it’s key for accessibility.
+Mentioning the function is not really important for SEO, but it’s key for accessibility.

-If the image you are displaying has no function or editorial purpose the alt attribute can be left empty.
+If the image you are displaying has no function or editorial purpose the alt text can be left empty.